brisksundew/stats220/README.md

 ## Hello, this is my repository for the STATS220 course I am currently taking at the University Of Auckland.
 This is my *first time* using **Github**, which is a requirement for part of our first project.

+I find this project very informative and usefu as I am discovering how interesting Github is, which is never a thought that has crossed my mind before.

 This semester I feel very
 1. Stressed
 2. Tired